mattDavo/Editor/DOCUMENTATION.md

 You will very likely be using both, keep reading for how to use them.

 ## `EditorCore`
-Most of your interaction with `EditorCore` will be defining your language grammars and themes.
+Most of your interaction with `EditorCore` will be defining your language grammars, themes and setting up your parser.

 ## Grammar
 A grammar is a definition of the langauge structure.
 It allows us to tokenize the text into distinct tokens with all of the scope that each token has so that we can apply context-aware syntax highlighting.
 For example, if a grammar was defined for the Swift programming langauge and we had the following code: